 Sports medicine physician.
 Chair of The Medical Committee Swedish Athletics.
 Member of the Medical Committee Swedish Football Association.
 Member of The Swedish Sports Confederation (RF’s) Anti-Doping Commission.

 Works clinically and is the head of the Neptune Clinic in Varberg.
-Federal physicians athletics and club doctor in soccer, Falkenbergs FF.
+Club doctor in soccer, Falkenbergs FF.

 Marina Sjöberg, Certified Dietician, MSc